 For VAL server selection, the AIMLE server receives a list of AIMLE client IDs in the request and selects the AIMLE clients in the list as candidate AIMLE clients.

 For AIMLE server selection, the AIMLE server retrieves a list of clients with AI/ML capabilities from the ML repository.
 From the list of clients, the AIMLE server selects a list of candidate AIMLE clients, whose client profiles fulfil the AIMLE client selection criteria.
+The AIMLE server may use SEAL (LM service), NEF (e.g. MonitoringEvent API), and NWDAF (e.g. UE mobility analytics as defined in clause 6.7.2 of 3GPP TS 23.288 [2]) capabilities to assist the AIMLE client selection.

 The AIMLE server may then determines the QoS parameters for the AIML traffic session between the requestor and the candidate AIMLE client(s) and configure the AI/ML traffic session(s) via SEALDD (Sdd_RegularTransmission API) or NEF services (AfSessionWithQoS API).